OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-advanced.md

 ---
 title: Work with ranges using the Excel JavaScript API (advanced)
 description: ''
-ms.date: 12/12/2018
+ms.date: 12/14/2018
 ---

 # Work with ranges using the Excel JavaScript API (advanced)

-This article provides code samples that show how to perform scenario-specific tasks with ranges using the Excel JavaScript API.
+This article builds upon information in [Work with ranges using the Excel JavaScript API (fundamental)](excel-add-ins-ranges.md) by providing code samples that show how to perform more advanced tasks with ranges using the Excel JavaScript API.
 For the complete list of properties and methods that the **Range** object supports, see [Range Object (JavaScript API for Excel)](https://docs.microsoft.com/javascript/api/excel/excel.range).

 ## Work with dates using the Moment-MSDate plug-in